gtanev/binary-tree-roll/README.md

             rollCCW(root.left, root)
 ```

-The algorithm "rewires" the nodes of any given binary tree in such a way that it performs the complete roll operation by
+This algorithm "rewires" the nodes of any given binary tree in such a way that it performs the complete roll operation by
 visiting each node exactly once during a recursive inorder traversal, producing the expected tree in accordance
 with the formal definition of the roll operation.

 Applying the roll transformation successively in a single direction on any binary tree (mutating it in place) results
 in a sequential pass through a unique subset of all possible binary tree topologies of a given size, until
 the topology of the initial tree is eventually reached.
 Note that the number of distinct binary trees obtained
-through this cyclic transformation can be either equal to or a multiple of the number of obtained distinct topologies,
+through this cyclic transformation can be either equal to or a multiple of the number of possible topologies,
-as there are trees that are topologically identical but have their nodes at different positions.
+as there are trees that are topologically identical to each other but have their nodes at different positions.

 The running time of this algorithm is always linear or `Θ(𝑛)` analogous to the linear traversal it performs, and its space
 complexity is proportional to the height of the given binary tree as the call stack grows up to `ℎ + 1` frames,